mags0ft/spamfilter/docs/installation.md

 pip install spamfilter[openai]
 ```

-**Warning:** Please do no longer spin up installations with the `ollama` tag, as this filter has been deprecated in favor of the more generic `OpenAI` filter.

 If you want to take advantage of machine learning text classification using 🤗 Transformers, run

 ```bash